Evaluating Reliability Asymmetries in Chinese Factual Search and AI Answers: Related Work

-Baidu Index is widely used to monitor public attention and information-seeking behavior in China, providing regional and temporal signals that reflect large-scale search interest.
-Prior studies have used the platform to track population responses during health crises~\cite{gong2020online,wang2022geographic}, environmental and societal risks, and mental health and well-being~\cite{tan2022using}.
-These findings demonstrate that search-volume patterns closely approximate real-world information demand and reveal substantial geographic inequalities.
+Search logs and search-volume indices have also been used to study public attention and information demand.
+In China, Baidu Index provides regional and temporal signals of aggregate search interest, and prior studies have used it to track public responses during health crises~\cite{gong2020online,wang2022geographic}, environmental and societal risks, and mental health and well-being~\cite{tan2022using}.
+These signals should be interpreted as proxies for information-seeking behavior rather than direct measures of individual demand, exposure, or offline outcomes.

-Despite these applications, Baidu Index has rarely been connected to evaluations of system-level reliability.
-Existing research measures what people search for, but not whether regions with higher search demand are more exposed to inaccurate or misleading answers.
-Our work bridges this gap by linking Baidu Index search intensity with factual accuracy measurements from search engines and LLMs, enabling a geography-aware assessment of disparities in access to reliable information across China.